cruna-cc/deprecated-cruna-protocol/README.md

 The Protectors play a critical role in enhancing the security of the protocol.
 In the Cruna Vault, the NFT owner can appoint one or two Protectors.
 While Protectors lack the authority to initiate NFT transfers independently, they must approve any transfer requests initiated by the owner.
 This two-tier authentication mechanism significantly reduces the risk of unauthorized NFT transfers, even in cases where the owner's account may be compromised.

+To add flexibility to the system, the vault owner can set Allowlisted recipient that can receive assets without requiring the pre-approval from a protector.
+This is particularly useful in a company environment, where some wallets receiving assets do not need approval.

-Once the owner designates the Protectors, the number of Protectors must be locked to guard against potential attacks, such as an unauthorized user adding a new Protector and initiating an NFT transfer.
+Once the owner designates the Protectors, the number of Protectors is locked to guard against potential attacks, such as an unauthorized user adding a new Protector and initiating an NFT transfer.
 For similar reasons, a Protector cannot be removed unilaterally by the owner but must submit a voluntary resignation which the owner must approve.

-It is advisable to assign two Protectors to maintain access to the vault even if one Protector becomes inaccessible.
-If there is a need for more than two protectors, it is recommended to transfer the ownership of the vault to a multisig wallet.
+It is advisable to assign multiple Protectors to maintain access to the vault even if one Protector becomes inaccessible.
+If there is a need for more than two protectors, it may make sense to transfer the ownership of the vault to a multisig wallet.

 #### Vault Operators

 Alongside Protectors, the vault can also have operators—wallets that have the authority to manage the assets in the vault akin to the owner.
 For example, an owner may possess an NFT in an externally owned account (EOA) wallet like MetaMask and set two protectors using a cold wallet, like a Ledger, and a secondary wallet that hasn't been imported into MetaMask.
-This setup ensures that the owner can interact with the NFT without the risk of being phished, as any actual token transfer would fail without the approval of the protectors.
+This setup ensures that the owner can interact with the NFT without the risk of being phished, as any actual token transfer would fail without the approval of one of the protectors.

 A real-world example can be a CEO who purchases two vaults—one for Marketing and another for Development.
 The CEO can appoint the CFO as a Protector, and the CTO and CMO as operators for the respective vaults.